Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

 Photo credit: Flickr – Gina Collecchia

-To the west of the city centre, on the banks of the Water of Leith, this area is very calm, ideal for the sort of nature walks that can make you forget that you are in a European capital.
-The old mills have been restored and turned into elegant apartments, while many houses date from the 17th century.
-This is where some of the Avengers film was shot.
-Many Scots settle here, but note that the area is devoid of shops and pubs: choose this neighbourhood to stay in Edinburgh if you are travelling with your family.
+To the west of the city centre, on the banks of the Water of Leith, Dean Village is a very calm area, offering the kind of lush nature walks that can make you forget that you are in a European capital.
+The old mills have been restored and turned into elegant apartments, while many houses date back to the 17th century.
+This is where parts of the movie Avengers were shot.
+Though many Scots settle here, the area is devoid of shops and pubs: choose this neighbourhood to stay in Edinburgh if you are travelling with your family.

 Leith, the port of Edinburgh